TrueBlocks/trueblocks-core/docs/readmes/intros/chainstate.md

 ## intro

-We separate out these few commands into a section called Chain State to distinguish it from blockchain data such as blocks and transactions.
-Chain state is what changes when blocks and transactions are processed.
-If you're running a non-archive node, you can query things such as balance and the byte code for smart contracts.
-If you have an archive node (such as TurboGeth), you can query historical state which comes in very handily when doing reconciliations.
+The two tools in this group deal with the Ethereum Chain State which may be distinquished from Ethereum Chain Data such as blocks, transactions, or traces.

+There are two tools, `chifra state` and `chifra tokens`.
+The first allows you to query account balances, the byte code of a smart contract (if available), the nonce and other information about any address.
+The second tool, `chifra tokens`, deals with token balances and ERC20 tokens information (and soon ERC721 tokens).

+The amount of information you can retrieve from the node depends on what type of node you're running (`--tracing`, `archive`, `--tracing archive` or `full node`).
+Archive nodes and tracing allow you to query historical data and balances.
+Non-archive nodes work, but are much less informative.